 - El Pilar is the second-most visited pilgrimage destination in Spain after Santiago de Compostela.

-- The nine-day annual Fiesta del Pilar is one of the most celebrated festivals in Spain.
+- The annual nine-day Fiesta del Pilar is one of Spain’s most celebrated festivals.

 - The Basilica of Our Lady of the Pillar, La Seo Cathedral, and the Aljafería Palace (we didn’t visit here) are part of the Mudéjar Architecture of Aragon, a UNESCO World Heritage Site.

-- This post is a continuation of my throwback series encouraged by moving 40,000 photos to Lightroom.
-It has been updated and includes additional images.
+- This updated post is a continuation of my throwback series encouraged by moving 40,000 photos to Lightroom.

 - We toured through Spain for two weeks, driving the long way between two home-exchange houses in 2012 – the first in Catalunya, the second in Galicia.
 Our key travel stops in Spain were Saragossa, Madrid, Segovia, Toledo, Cordoba, Granada, and Vigo.
 In Portugal, we visited Evora, Sintra, Obidos, and Alcobaca.